 Monath TP, Nystrom RR, Bailey RE, Calisher CH, Muth DJ, 1984.
 Immunoglobulin M antibody capture enzyme-linked immunosorbent assay for diagnosis of St. Louis encephalitis.
 J Clin Microbiol 20: 784–790.

 Ruckert C, Weger-Lucarelli J, Garcia-Luna SM, Young MC, Byas AD, Murrieta RA, Fauver JR, Ebel GD, 2017.
 Impact of simultaneous exposure to arboviruses on infection and transmission by Aedes aegypti mosquitoes.
 Nat Commun 8: 15412.

 Dupont-Rouzeyrol M, O’Connor O, Calvez E, Daures M, John M, Grangeon JP, Gourinat AC, 2015.
 Co-infection with Zika and dengue viruses in 2 patients, New Caledonia, 2014.
 Emerg Infect Dis 21: 381–382.

-de Araujo TVB 2016.
+de Araujo TVB et al. 2016.
 Association between Zika virus infection and microcephaly in Brazil, January to May, 2016: preliminary report of a case-control study.
 Lancet Infect Dis 16: 1356–1363.